 Hong Kong is often touted as a gourmet paradise, yet Hong Kong imports most of its food, leaving it vulnerable to the food-producing standards of countries where it sources its produce.
 During the first decade of the new millennium, Hong Kong was subject to numerous food safety incidents, such as melamine in milk and malachite green in fish, to name just two.
 In situations where a territory is highly dependent on imported produce, it is imperative that the appropriate professionals are involved in risk assessment, sampling, testing and plant inspection, but most importantly that they are intimately involved in primary production, the "farm to fork" approach or "healthy animals give healthy food" approach.

-With varying standards of veterinary medicine in the region, and faced with an impossible task to inspect each and every part of food production ourselves, a College of Veterinary Medicine and Life Sciences can now make huge inroads into improving standards in food safety in Hong Kong and the region.
+With varying standards of veterinary medicine in the region, and faced with an impossible task to inspect each and every part of food production ourselves, the Jockey Club College of Veterinary Medicine and Life Sciences can now make huge inroads into improving standards in food safety in Hong Kong and the region.